 §83.64.
-It is unlawful for a landlord to discriminatorily increase a tenant's rent or decrease services to a tenant, or to bring or threaten to bring an action for possession or other civil action, primarily because the landlord is retaliating against the tenant.
+Under the old law, it is unlawful for a landlord to discriminatorily increase a tenant's rent or decrease services to a tenant, or to bring or threaten to bring an action for possession or other civil action, primarily because the landlord is retaliating against the tenant.
 In order for the tenant to raise the defense of retaliatory conduct, the tenant must have acted in good faith.

-Furthermore, the law provides for two additional instances of retaliatory conduct:
+The new law provides for two additional instances of retaliatory conduct:

-where the tenant has paid rent to a condominium, cooperative, or homeowners' association after demand from the association in order to pay the landlord's obligation to the association, and where the tenant has exercised his or her rights under local, state, or federal fair housing laws
+- where the tenant has paid rent to a condominium, cooperative, or homeowners' association after demand from the association in order to pay the landlord's obligation to the association, and - where the tenant has exercised his or her rights under local, state, or federal fair housing laws landlord's receipt of the notice if any of the following criteria are met: